Sleep Talk Blog, Advice, Bed and Mattress Guides

 Always think carefully about how you discard your mattress.
 How you do it can severely affect the environment and your status as a law-abiding citizen.
 The best policy is to take your used mattress to a recycling centre or contact the local council or a professional mattress collection company to take it away.

-If you’ve arranged for a mattress collection, check that whoever is performing it will transport the mattress somewhere for recycling.
-If you don’t say they will, your mattress could end up in a landfill.
+If you’ve arranged for a mattress collection, check that whoever is performing it will transport it somewhere for recycling.
+Your mattress could be in a landfill if you don’t say they will.

 You don’t always have to take your mattress to a recycling centre or ask someone to collect and transport it.
 You may prefer to sell your mattress or donate it to someone.
-Whatever you do, please don’t leave it outside your home; dump it out in the countryside somewhere or sneak it into someone else’s skip.
-Otherwise, rather than a company coming to take the mattress away, the authorities could come to take you away.
+Whatever you do, please don’t leave it outside your home; dump it in the countryside somewhere or sneak it into someone else’s skip.
+Otherwise, rather than a company taking the mattress away, the authorities could take you away.